Tight lower bounds on the time it takes to generate a geometric phase: Introduction

-Generally, a quantum speed limit is a fundamental lower bound on the time required to transform a quantum system in a specified way \cite{Fr2016, DeCa2017}.
-As announced, the evolution time estimates derived here originate from geometric characterizations of the Mandelstam-Tamm and Margolus-Levitin quantum speed limits \cite{MaTa1945, Fl1973, MaLe1998, GiLlMa2003, HoAlSo2022, HoSo2023a, HoSo2023b}.
+Generally, a quantum speed limit is a fundamental estimate on the time required to transform a quantum system in a specified way \cite{Fr2016, DeCa2017}.
+As announced, the evolution time estimates derived here originate from geometric characterizations of the Mandelstam-Tamm and Margolus-Levitin quantum speed limits \cite{MaTa1945, MaLe1998, HoSo2023a, Fl1973, GiLlMa2003, HoAlSo2022, HoSo2023b}.
 We have organized the paper as follows.
-We begin by repeating the definition of the Aharonov-Anandan geometric phase (Section \ref{sec: AA phase}).
-Then we derive and discuss an estimate of Margolus-Levitin type for systems whose dynamics are driven by time-independent Hamiltonians (Section \ref{sec: MLQSL}).
+In Section \ref{sec: AA phase} we review the definition of the Aharonov-Anandan geometric phase, and in Section \ref{sec: MLQSL} we formulate and discuss some properties of a Margolus-Levitin type estimate for systems whose dynamics are driven by time-independent Hamiltonians.
 Estimates of Margolus-Levitin type do not extend straightforwardly to systems with time-dependent Hamiltonians \cite{HoSo2023b}, but the Mandelstam-Tamm quantum speed limit does \cite{AnAh1990}.
-We derive a bound of Mandelstam-Tamm type for time-dependent systems and then relate this to the Margolus-Levitin type bound via the Bhatia-Davies inequality \cite{BhDa2000} (Section \ref{sec: MTQSL}).
+In Section \ref{sec: MTQSL} we formulate an estimate of Mandelstam-Tamm type for time-dependent systems and relate the bound to the Margolus-Levitin type bound via the Bhatia-Davies inequality \cite{BhDa2000}.
+Section \ref{sec: Derivations} contains derivations of the evolution time estimates.
+The paper ends with a summary and an outlook.

-\begin{rmk} The problem addressed here is a kind of Brachistochrone problem \cite{CaHoKoOk2006, CaHoKoOk2007, CaHoKoOk2008, WaAlJaLlLuMo2015, AlHoAn2021}.
+\paragraph{Remark} The problem addressed here is a kind of Brachistochrone problem \cite{CaHoKoOk2006, CaHoKoOk2007, CaHoKoOk2008, WaAlJaLlLuMo2015, AlHoAn2021}.
 However, unlike the case in most Brachistochrone problems, no constraints need to be placed on the spectrum of the Hamiltonian.
-This makes the bounds derived here universally valid. \end{rmk}
+This makes the bounds derived here universally valid.